jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) For the purpose of subsection (1)﻿(e), the Commissioner may specify or differentiate financial arrangements by reference to type, characteristics, the purpose for which the arrangements were entered into, or in any other way.
 (6) The Commissioner may at any time—
   (a) make a determination that varies, cancels, restricts or extends in scope an earlier determination under this section:
-  (b) issue a notice that cancels a determination made under this section.
+  (b) issue a notice that cancels a determination made under this section:
+  (c) correct a typographical or minor error without cancelling the determination and making a new determination, provided that the correction does not change the meaning of the determination.

 ### 90AD Notification of determinations and notices
 (1) The Commissioner must publish a determination or notice made under section 90AC not later than 30 days after the date the determination or notice is made, in a publication chosen by the Commissioner.
 The determination or notice must be published in a form that is specified by regulations made under this Act.